ngaisteve1/ATMConsole_With_OOP/README.md

 # ATMConsole_With_OOP
 Implemented Object-Oriented Programming like interface, class and object.

-Use cases: Login.
-Check Balance.
-Place Deposit.
-Make Withdrawal.
-Third party transfer.
-View transactions.
+Note: Procedural version is available at https://github.com/ngaisteve1/ATMConsole_Without_OOP.
+This procedual version will have lesser features compare to this OOP version.

 ### Software Development Summary
 - Technology: C#